dilayercelik/Image-Classifier-Flowers/README.md

 # License
-This work is licensed under the MIT License - see [L
+This work is licensed under the MIT License - see [LICENSE](https://github.com/dilayercelik/Image-Classifier-Flowers/blob/master/LICENSE)